 The desire to live in Arizona returned after 14 months of NH living, so we MAJORLY downsized and returned to the West.
 We lived in a rental for about a month and a half before finally settling in our current home.

 If you’ve ever moved and I’m sure you have, it’s just so unsettling and a pain in the royal tuckus!
 I like being organized, knowing where my things are in my kitchen and a routine, not this being in a state of flux baloney.

 I THREW the dang thing out!!
 Can you believe it?!
 I have NO idea what came over me.
-I thought I needed the newer updated version and should discard the old one, but apparently had a MAJOR mind-fart that I suppose was WAY too BIG to be called a mind fart.
-Lack of judgement, a momentary state of dementia, a lobotomy maybe or all three of those combined?
+I thought I needed the newer updated version and should discard the old one, but apparently had a MAJOR mind-fart.
+Actually, I’d call it way more than a mind fart: Lack of judgment, a momentary state of dementia, a lobotomy maybe or all three of those combined?

 Watch this video of the Brown Butter Rum Banana Bread to see how easily it comes together!

 ~ FOLLOW ME ~

 ~ FACEBOOK ~ PINTEREST ~ INSTAGRAM ~ TWITTER ~